Corporate Governance

 〈Survey Results〉

-Major Areas Requiring Improvements Identified in the FY2023 Survey and Planned Improvement Measures
+Major Areas Requiring Improvements Identified in the FY2024 Survey and Planned Improvement Measures

-Based on the results of the fiscal 2023 evaluation survey and analysis, three areas requiring improvement (indicated in the table below) were identified.
+Based on the results of the fiscal 2024 evaluation survey and analysis, four areas requiring improvement (indicated in the table below) were identified.
 The Company plans to implement improvement measures in these areas.

 Conducting Training for Outside Officers